 Can I send more than one proposal for the same event?

 Yes.
 You might send an initial proposal and then a revised version after a consultation.
-The client portal always shows the latest published version, so your client won’t get confused by outdated quotes.
+The client portal shows the latest published version, so your client won’t get confused by outdated quotes.

 What happens when my client accepts?